Psychiatric Technology

 Term hours: 18 lecture.
 This course is designed to meet the health science student's need for current topics and issues, updated information in health care, review of specialized subject matter, and/or preparation for health related licensure and certification exams.
 Content will emphasize clinical application of theoretical principles in the discipline.
 Resource materials, instructor assessment of individual student knowledge and skills will be utilized.
 Pass/No Pass/Letter Grade Option.

-PT 085 C Psychiatric Technician - Work Experience 1-4 Units
+PT 085 C Psychiatric Technician-Wk Exp 2-4 Units

-Term hours: 18 lecture and 80 hours (minimum) related employment.
+Term hours: 18 lecture and 54 hours (minimum) work experience education.
 This course provides practical work experience for students caring for individuals with developmental disabilities in community settings.
+Pass/No Pass/Letter Grade Option.
 May be taken for credit 4 times.
-Pass/No Pass/Letter Grade Option.

 PT 090 C Leadership Supervision & Eth.
 0.5 Units